mooreryan/lsa_for_genomes/README.md

 - [parse_fasta](https://rubygems.org/gems/parse_fasta)
 - [trollop](https://rubygems.org/gems/trollop)

+If you need to install RubyGems, please go [here](https://rubygems.org/pages/download/).

-These can be installed from RubyGems like so
+Using RubyGems, the gems may be installed like so....

 ```
-gem install aii abort_if lsa parse_fasta trollop
+$ gem install aii abort_if lsa parse_fasta trollop
 ```

 ### R libraries